acorn-io/runtime/docs/docs/39-Authoring Acornfiles/05-secrets.md

 ### Consume secret in an environment variable

 Some containers use environment variables for secret bits of data.
-The Mariadb container for instance uses an environment variable to set the root password.
+The MariaDB container for instance uses an environment variable to set the root password.

 ```cue
 containers: {